 Minority representation in media is a tricky thing.
 Usually, with most media the majority is represented pretty well with minorities fighting for airtime.
-And with historically-oppressed minorities, you want to have the portrayal be as positive as possible.
+And with historically-oppressed minorities, you don't want to add insult to injury by portraying them badly.
 So what is a writer to do?

 !!CloserToEarth is the SuperTrope of the following: